GuidanceOfGrace/CLASSIC-Fallout4/Readme.md

 A | B CDEFGH
 No Crash

-B must be the sussy boi since the game didn't crash with only Mod A enabled while all other mods are disabled, but it did crash with both Mod A & B enabled.
+B must be the culprit since the game didn't crash with only Mod A enabled while all other mods are disabled, but it did crash with both Mod A & B enabled.

 ===========================================================================
 # LATEST CHANGES #

-6.00 | Major Update | The GUI is here!
+6.11
 * MAIN SCRIPT *
-- Fixed a major problem in code logic that made Auto-Scanner fail to detect some crash messages / errors.
-- Fixed an issue where Auto-Scanner would sometimes look for Buffout 4 files even if they didn't exist.
+- Fixed an issue where Auto-Scanner would do the opposite of intended while *Move Unsolved = true*.
-- Fixed an issue where load order from provided *loadorder.txt* would be sometimes completely ignored.
-- Fixed an issue where Auto-Scanner sometimes failed to detect *Precombines Crash* messages / errors.
-- Fixed wrong link given for *Previs Repair Pack*, it was linking to *High FPS Physics Fix* instead.
-- Fixed several issues where Auto-Scanner would sometimes fail to scan logs due to unicode errors.
+- Auto-Scanner should now warn you when trying to scan *.txt* crash logs (only *.log* are allowed).
-- Fixed an issue where Auto-Scanner sometimes failed to install / detect required Python modules.
-- Fixed and optimized the update check code, fingers crossed it doesn't break anything again...
+- Expanded exception parameters when *Fallout4Custom.ini* cannot be automatically modified.
+- Fixed the timing for *Scanned all available logs in X seconds* while using the GUI.
-- Merged detection for *[Bad INI Crash]* with the *[Save Crash]*, crash info has been updated.
+- Changed *Bitdefender Crash* to *Antivirus Crash*, crash info has been updated.
-- Added a warning message when Auto-Scanner detects *Fallout4Custom.ini* file corruption.
+- Update checks are now skipped entirely if any error occurs to prevent crashes.
+- Adjusted text and updated links for some detected mods and plugins.
+- Added detection for functions for the *List Of Detected (Named) Records*.
-- Improved detection accuracy for *Weapon Debris Crash* and *NPC Pathing Crash*.
+- Added detection for *NPC Pathing Crash* caused by followers / companions.
-- Readjusted a couple of crash message / error prioritiy designations.
-- Added counters for detected *Form IDs* and *Named Records*.
-- Added support for VR (Virtual Reality) crash logs.

-- Added detection for the following crash types:
+- Added detection for the *[GPU Overclock Crash]* | Expect false positives.
-> *Game Corruption Crash*
-> *Leveled List Crash*
-> *[Looks Menu Crash]*

-- These crash messages / errors are no longer Unsolved, crash info has been updated:
-> *Player Character Crash*
-> *Precombines Crash*
+[Crash info was already listed, but detection wasn't implemented until now.]

+* CLAS GUI *
+- General code optimization and cleanup to resolve / suppress various IDE warnings.
+- Now merged both scripts into the EXE, this should prevent some specific crashes.

+* OTHER FILES *
+- General improvements to *CL Compare.py* thanks to [evildarkarchon] on GitHub.
+- Updated "HOW TO READ CRASH LOGS" PDF so it matches the latest online Google Docs version.